 We recently asked the Tiller community to share some of their favorite money-saving tips.

-As mentioned in that post, American spending over 65% of income in three categories:
+As mentioned in that post, Americans spend over 65% of their income in three categories:

 - Food at home

 Hundreds of people responded with next-level ideas for saving money in those categories and more.
 The tips came in from around the world; that’s why you’ll see £’s as well as $’s in the list below.
 But these money-saving tips apply everywhere.

 Share your money-saving tips in the comments at the bottom of the post!

 - Budgeting Tricks

 - Mindset & Saving Strategies

 Start off by adding $10 cash to wallet for each week/day you don’t eat out.
 It feels good to see money pile up.